Ekaterina Khomyakova: Khomyakov family

 This marriage was a happy one.
 The couple had a succession of children.
 By 1850 there were already nine, and the family idyll was broken only by the death of the first two sons, Stepan and Fyodor, from diphtheria (according to other sources, from scarlatina), who died on the same day at the end of October 1838.
 Ekaterina Mikhailovna immersed herself in the household and the children's education, while fully sharing her husband's beliefs and being a reliable support for him in all family matters.

-Ekaterina Mikhailovna was an obedient daughter-in-law of an imperious and energetic mother-in-law —Maria Alekseevna Khomyakova— who caused her much trouble by her wayward character.
-For Alexei Stepanovich she was the embodiment of the ideal wife.
-If in his youth the spiritual ideal of A.S.
-Khomyakov was his mother, later on his inspiration became Ekaterina Mikhailovna.
-He confessed that he was no less committed to his wife than to his mother.
-Being an admirer of the English language, he called Ekaterina Mikhailovna Kitty at home.
+Ekaterina Mikhailovna was an obedient daughter-in-law to her imperious and energetic mother-in-law, Maria Alekseevna Khomyakova, whose wayward character caused her a lot of trouble.
+To Alexei Stepanovich, she was embodiment of the ideal wife.
+While in his youth A.S.
+Khomyakov's spiritual ideal had been his mother, later this role passed to Ekaterina Mikhailovna.
+He admitted being no less devoted to his wife than to his mother.
+As an admirer of the English language, he called Ekaterina Mikhailovna Kitty at home.

 As a thinker, Khomyakov found strength and inspiration for his creative work in his family.
 The church historian and biographer of A. S. Khomyakov, N. M. Bogolyubov, wrote that in the 1837 poem The Late Lamp was Burning the poet described the influence of his wife on his creative inspiration.
 A contemporary researcher of Khomyakov's work, V. A. Koshelev, considers this poem to be the most intimate in his lyrical legacy and in its semantics comparable to Boris Pasternak's famous poem Winter's Night: "A candle glowed upon the desk, / A candle glowed...', where the image of the lamp-candle goes back to the Gospel of Matthew.